Leon Ruff: WWE (2019–2021)

-Game Changer Wrestling (2021-Present)
+Game Changer Wrestling (2021)

 Leon Ruff made his GCW debut on November 11, 2021, in Detroit, Michigan with a win in a 5-Way Scramble Match.

-All Elite Wrestling (2022-present)
+All Elite Wrestling (2022)

 On the May 1, 2022 taping of AEW Dark, Ruff made his debut for All Elite Wrestling facing Tony Nese in a losing effort.
 He made his televised debut on the June 17 episode of AEW Rampage, teaming with Bear Country in a losing effort against The Gunn Club and Max Caster.
 He made a further appearance on the July 6 episode of AEW Dynamite teaming again with Bear Country and Fuego Del Sol in a losing effort to The Gunn Club, Caster, and Anthony Bowens.

 Personal life

-Ruffin is currently in a relationship with WWE referee Aja Smith.
-They were engaged on November 30, 2020.
+Ruffin is currently married to WWE referee Aja Smith.
+They became engaged on November 30th, 2020 and married on September 4th, 2022.

 They have a dog named Juni.